 Wednesday & Thursday, September 25 & 26, 2019

 Sarah Ward, M.S., CCC/SLP Speech and Language Pathologist Co-Director, Cognitive Connections LLP, Boston

-Surrey School District Education Centre (DEC), Surrey, BC & Webstreaming!
+Surrey Schools Resource and Education Centre (REC), Surrey, BC & Webstreaming!

 Early Bird rate ends August 15th, 2019